Azure-Samples/key-vault-python-deploy-certificates-to-vm/README.md

 This sample explains how you can create a VM in Python, with certificates installed automatically from a Key Vault account.

-## Features

-This project framework provides the following features:

-* Feature 1
-* Feature 2
-* ...

 ## Getting Started

 ### Prerequisites